Chapter 10 : Confrontation

 "Er…" I mumble incoherently.

 "Sorry, Miss Wood, that's incorrect.
 Ten points from Gryffindor for forgetting which hours of the day are allocated for sleeping.
-Hint
+Hint, not these ones."

 She goes back to the front of the classroom.
 I let my head fall back onto the desk.